 5 Easy Tips to Take Data: SLP Baseline Progress Measures

-Data!
 I know some SLPs love taking and analyzing data, but I’m NOT one of them.
 I learned to do it well because it is vital for demonstrating student progress.
 I actually thought that I was good at analyzing data, even when I worked at an ABA program.
-Then I tried to apply my SLP skills to marketing for my store.
+Then I tried to apply my SLP skills to understanding my store data.

 SURPRISE!
 I’m not a natural at data.
 Thank goodness, then, for the training I received in graduate school!
 Here are some questions to get you thinking and 5 practical tips to make it easier.